 The Smart Hub is a typical server device which does not need be in sight of the user and therefore can be conveniently installed in an electrical switchboard.
-Its size fits a commercial Camdenboss CNMB/9 DIN rail enclosure.
+Its size fits a commercial Elbag MR9/K DIN rail enclosure.
 As power supply a industry standard 24VDC or 24VAC can be used via the front screw terminals.
-But for use with a consumer phone charger also a microUSB connector for 5VDC power input is provided at the back of the board.
+But for use with a consumer phone charger also a microUSB connector for 5VDC power input can be mounted (on request).

 A dedicated on-board circuit allows measuring the input voltage via 2 of the integrated ADC channels which provides valuable data for the systems health check.
 If the board is powered with AC power via an AC/AC transformer, even the effective mains voltage can be derived from the ADC measurements.

 The integrated digital temperature and humidity sensor provides instant information about the environmental conditions inside the switchboard without the need of extra cabling.
 This data can be used to raise an alarm in case of exceeding the operating condition limits.

 The Raspberry Pi Compute Module, the core of the Smart Hub device, is provided with the Raspbian OS pre-installed on its eMMC flash memory.
 The OS has been customised and adapted to the specific hardware to make all connected peripherals work "out of the box".

 The main changes to the standard version of Raspbian are the following: